emilydumas/xsmin/README.md

 `\usetheme{xsmin}`

 to your document preamble.
-Then copy `beamerthemexsmin.sty` to the directory containing your tex file, or place this style file in the xelatex search path.
+Also copy `beamerthemexsmin.sty` to the directory containing your tex file, or place this style file in the xelatex search path.